-But be wary!
-You can’t just trust the search results because Google tailors them to your search history.
-So logically, your site is going to come up higher for you than for others that perform the same search.
-You can use an incognito screen to circumvent this, although there’s still a local search component even in an incognito screen.
-If that is a problem for you, consider using a VPN to conceal your location or use Valentin.app to even choose a location yourself!
+But be aware!
+You can’t just blindly trust the search results because Google tailors them to your personal search history, which means your site will come up higher for you than for others doing the same search.
+You can get around this by searching in incognito mode, although there’s still a local search component even in that.
+If this’s likely to be a problem for you, consider using a VPN to conceal your location or use Valentin.app to even choose a location yourself!

 Expanding your strategy step-by-step